yashboss1111/LLMux/README.md

 ## Project Status

-Project is complete.All planned functionality—spawning the LLM, piping I/O, rendering a chat UI — is implemented.
+Project is complete.All planned functionality — spawning the LLM, piping I/O, rendering a chat UI — is implemented.

 ## Room for Improvement